 In cases of severe pain, a chiropractor may suggest two or three visits in a row in order to get the patient out of the crisis situation and then spread out the visits from there.
 Even without any symptoms or pain, regular visits to your chiropractor can help prevent the onset and recurrence of many conditions and injuries.
 The Mayo Clinic defines a chiropractic adjustment as “a procedure in which trained specialists (chiropractors) use their hands or a small instrument to apply a sudden, controlled force to a spinal joint.”
 Even if you visit your chiropractor regularly, there are still many things you may not know about them.
 Chiropractors do not prescribe pain medications or treat the source of the pain.

-Most chiropractors are careful to explain that the patient's spinal alignment problems may have been present before the pain began.
-While chiropractors are not therapists, they know that your mental health affects everything else in your life, including your chemical and physical health.
-Many who wonder how often they should visit a chiropractor are also interested in knowing if there is such a thing as “too much” when it comes to chiropractic.
+Here is a list of some interesting facts about chiropractors and the spine: The “average duration of treatment for any given condition is between six and ten visits, and never two days in a row.”
+Most chiropractors will explain that the patient's spinal alignment problems may have been present before the pain began.
+While chiropractors are not therapists, they understand that mental health can affect physical health.
+Many people who are curious about how often they should visit a chiropractor also want to know if there is such a thing as “too much” when it comes to chiropractic care.
 The primary treatment given by chiropractors is spinal manipulation, also known as “adjustment”.

-This is where your chiropractor will begin to discover what's wrong and develop a treatment plan that's right for you.
+This is where your chiropractor will begin to identify what is wrong and develop an appropriate treatment plan for you.